The Best Paintball Pistols: Top 8 Models Reviewed

 We may earn a commission when you click certain links.

-The Best Paintball Pistols
+Our Picks for the Best Paintball Pistols

 #1: Umarex T4E Walther PPQ .43 Cal Paintball Pistol